Valir357/project-vera/src/site/notes/Project Vera.md

 ---

 # Welcome
-A solo, purely ambitious project; aiming for self-betterment, escape from imminent depression via giving myself a true purpose/goal, and setting up a future for myself in the process.
+[[Vera\|Vera]]  is a solo, purely ambitious project; aiming for self-betterment, escape from imminent depression via giving myself a true purpose/goal, and setting up a future for myself in the process.

 >	Navigations
  >About me: [[Developer\|Developer]]